Tag Archives: American Express Membership Rewards Points

 a woman with blonde hair and a green shirt

-Good evening everyone, I hope your week is going well.
-With the end of the year right around the corner, I decided to publish my 2022 version of credit card annual fees I paid this year.
+Good evening everyone, I hope your holiday season is going well.
+With the end of the year right around the corner, I decided to publish my 2023 version of credit card annual fees I paid this year.
 For comparison, here are my previous credit card annual fee posts:

 For this year’s post, I decided to break up the list of credit cards into 5 sections:

-• Annual fees paid on new credit cards with sign up bonuses
+• New credit cards with sign up bonuses

-• Annual fees on credit cards that have been upgraded / downgraded / product changed
+• Credit cards that have been upgraded / downgraded / product changed

-• Annual fees on credit cards that I closed
+• Annual fees saved on closed credit cards

 • All other credit cards